aredn/documentation/arednNetworkDesign/frequency_bands.rst

 |

 Disadvantages
-  Equipment for the 9 cm band is less readily available and is typically more expensive due to less consumer demand.
+  Equipment for the 9 cm band is no longer being manufactured and used devices are becoming difficult to find.
 Care must be taken when selecting radios so as not to confuse them with the more common WiMAX devices which are designed for the 3.65 GHz range and are not supported for use with AREDN |trade| firmware.
 As mentioned previously, there must be clear line of sight and the Fresnel Zone between nodes also must be clear.
 For a link in the 9 cm band with 10 miles between nodes the first Fresnel Zone radius will be 62 feet, which is less than the 13 cm band discussed below.
 However, the 60% no blockage radius is still about 37 feet.
 Consider node AGL and terrain in order to minimize obstructions.

 2.4 GHz Characteristics
 -----------------------